 To create a website, you need to rent a hosting space and buy a domain name.
 Your domain and brand name should be the same.
 But in case someone else has used that name, try to add adjectives related to your product for a new name.

 To choose an ideal hosting space, pay attention to their location as closer hosting locations can assure more reliable performances, compare cost-offer correlation to the market average, and look through reviews or testimonials.

 8. Choose An E-commerce Platform

 If you aim for a professional e-commerce platform that allows you to make customised changes from design to functions and features, look for Magento.
-But Magento is open-sourced, so unless you are tech-savvy who know all about coding, you should hire developers to help you set up the rest of your online boutique website.
+But Magento is open-sourced, so unless you are tech-savvy and know all about coding, you should hire developers to help you set up the rest of your online boutique website.